-In essence what it does is it buys unused office space and then rents it out into smaller units to start-ups or small businesses, for a much lower cost, than would traditionally be charged by a normal landlord.
+WeWork is a business whose primary revenue earner is in the rental of shared office space, allowing small businesses to make the use of an office at a lower rate than your usual real-estate business model.
+In essence what it does is buy unused office space and then rent out smaller units to start-ups or small businesses, for a much lower cost than would traditionally be charged by a normal landlord.

 Today’s S1 filing appears to fire the starting gun on a roadshow that will look to generate between $2bn to $3bn of extra funding, at a time when the IPO flurry that we saw at the beginning of this year appears to have run its course.

-As Uber can attest a lofty valuation and a popular business model doesn’t always translate into a realistic valuation and looking at WeWork’s numbers it is hard to make a case for the type of valuation that we saw at the beginning of the year.
+As Uber can attest, a lofty valuation and popular business model doesn’t always translate into a realistic valuation, and looking at WeWork’s numbers it is hard to make a case for the type of valuation that we saw at the beginning of the year.
+In the six months to the end of June, the company generated revenue of $1.54bn, almost double the same period a year ago.
+So far so good, but unfortunately its operating expenses were $2.9bn, which saw its operating loss rise to $1.37bn.

-At $47bn the valuation looks a little rich and they may find, just like Uber, they may have to settle for a lot less, especially if markets continue to behave on the erratic way that has characterised the past few weeks.
+The S1 doesn’t give any indication as to what level the company is looking to price its IPO at, but given the current mood in the market, there is a risk they won’t get anywhere close to what they are looking for.
+At $47bn, the valuation looks a little rich and they may find that, just like Uber, they may have to settle for a lot less, especially if markets continue to behave in the erratic way that has characterised the past few weeks.